- Agreements & Partnerships

 - Tuition and Fees

-In order to comply with Federal Title IV regulations, The Ohio State University will begin collecting information regarding whether a student begins attending or participating in a class at the beginning of the semester for autumn 2017.
+In order to comply with Federal Title IV regulations, The Ohio State University has begun collecting information regarding whether a student begins attending or participating in a class at the beginning of the semester or session.

 All instructors are required to complete a "participation roster" during the first week of classes.
 The roster allows you to either answer "yes" the student has attended or participated in some way, or "no" the student has not attended and has not participated.
 Note: the default is set to "yes" so you only need to complete the roster if a student has not participated or attended.